 North Terrace Campus - Semester 2 - 2018

 General Course Information

-Course Code MEDIC ST 1103B Course Medical Professional & Personal Development I Pt 2 Coordinating Unit Medicine Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Weekly lectures, CBL sessions & resource sessions Available for Study Abroad and Exchange N Prerequisites MEDIC ST 1103B in previous Semester Restrictions Available to MBBS students only Course Description Through this stream students will develop competency in communication with patients, patients' relatives, peers and other health professionals.
-Students will be assisted to develop ethical and medico-legal knowledge and the ability to apply it to clinical scenarios; knowledge of strategies and skills for stress management and self care; and an understanding of the professional competencies needed for life as a medical practitioner.
-Knowledge of the broader context of health care is encouraged through an understanding of public health, epidemiology and population health issues.
+Course Code MEDIC ST 1103B Course Medical Professional & Personal Development I Pt 2 Coordinating Unit Medicine Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Weekly lectures, CBL sessions & resource sessions Available for Study Abroad and Exchange N Restrictions Available to MBBS students only Course Description Through this stream students will develop competency in communication with patients, patients' relatives, peers and other health professionals.
+Alongside communication competency; students are assisted to develop ethical and medico-legal knowledge; strategies and skills for stress management and self care. and an understanding of the professional competencies needed for life as a medical practitioner.
+Knowledge of the broader context of health care is encouraged through an understanding of public health, epidemiology and population health issues

 The full timetable of all activities for this course can be accessed from Course Planner.Further details of the timetable structure will be made available at the start of the course.

 Course Learning Outcomes1.
 Professional Communication skills: